The Dishman Family of Virginia

 Citations

-2. [S133] James Dishman, Sr. will (1800), Will Book 2, page 271. son John, son James, son William, daughter Mildred Bryan, daughter Elizabeth Massey, grandsons James Dishman Massey and William Lovell Massey, daughter Sarah Baker, gradndaughter Mary Dishman, grandson James Baker.
+2. [S133] James Dishman will (1790), son John, son James, son William, daughter Mildred Bryan, daughter Elizabeth Massey, grandsons James Dishman Massey and William Lovell Massey, daughter Sarah Baker, gradndaughter Mary Dishman, grandson James Baker.

-3. [S33] Assumnption of this researcher:Assume she was at least 20 years old when married.
+3. [S33] Assumption of this researcher:Assume she was at least 20 years old when married.

 James Massey1